IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 configuration) or assigned by design to each muxponder's client port (fixed configuration).
-In the former case, any muxponder client port can be connected with any other client port of the peer muxponder (for example, client port 1 on one muxponder can be connected with client port 5 on the peer muxponder) while in the latter case only client ports with the same port number can be connected (for example, client port 2 on one muxponder can be connected only with client port 2 on the peer muxponder and not with any other client port).
+In the former case, any muxponder client port can be connected with any other client port of the peer muxponder (for example client port 1 on one muxponder can be connected with client port 5 on the peer muxponder) while in the latter case only client ports with the same port number can be connected (for example client port 2 on one muxponder can be connected only with client port 2 on the peer muxponder and not with any other client port).